MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 - pattern’s length m, if  last character in pattern

 Example: assume our pattern is IDIGDAB  (m=7)
-Value in table =
+`Value in table` =
 - distance from c’s rightmost occurrence in pattern (m – index in pattern – 1)
 - pattern’s length m, if  last character in pattern

 ### Extra example
-TEAM
+TEAM // last letter is M so it will be given a position of 3

 A   E   M   T   *
 1   2   4   3   4